 Recording planned hours

-Planned hours are entered onto the ILR for FE and on the school census for schools and academies.
+FE institutions record planned hours in the ILR and schools and academies record them in the school census.
 All fundable qualification and non-qualification activity for the academic year must be recorded individually for each student.

 Data returns must reflect, as accurately as possible, the hours that are planned for the student at the start of their study programme.
 These will be the hours clearly recorded on each student’s timetable or learning agreement.
 Planned hours should be recorded for each student even where a group of students are studying similar qualifications.
 For example, a group may all be studying the same qualification but it is unlikely that other aspects of their study programme will be the same: English, maths, hours for tutorials, or for work experience may all be different.
 In this instance a blanket number of planned hours should not be recorded for a whole group of students, each must have their own planned hours recorded individually.
 Following this principle will reduce problems with data and with funding allocations.

-Further information on audit is available in the funding regulations Annex B.
+Further information on audit is available in annex B of the funding regulations.

-Timetabled hours for any activities that are not funded by the EFA must not be included on the ILR or school census.
-For example, a Saturday job.
+Timetabled hours for any activities that are not funded by the ESFA must not be included on the ILR or school census.

 Recording planned hours in the school census

 You should enter the planned hours for each student in the current academic year.
-Record both planned hours for qualifications and planned hours for non-qualifications for each student for one academic year only.
-From autumn 2015 there is only one set of planned hours fields in the autumn census.
-These are to record planned hours for students in the current academic year.
-This is a change from the autumn 2014 census where institutions recorded 2 academic years’ planned hours (one set for the end of 2013 to 2014 and one set for the start of 2014 to 2015).
+Record both planned hours for qualifications and non-qualification activity for each student for one academic year only.
+Institutions can only record planned hours for the current academic year (not the previous one) in each autumn census.

 Changing planned hours